Las Vegas DUI Bail Bonds

-- You must keep in regular contact with your bail bondsman and update him/her on any changes to your contact information, address, and place of employment.
+- You must keep in regular contact with your bail agent and update him/her on any changes to your contact information, address, and place of employment.

 - You must not commit another crime, such as driving on a DUI-suspended license, or face forfeiture of your bond.

-Contact Express Bail Bonds today at 702-633-2245 to discuss your case with an experienced bail bondsman and to get yourself or your loved one out of jail today.
+Contact Express Bail Bonds today at 702-633-2245 to discuss your case with an experienced bail bonds agent and to get yourself or your loved one out of jail today.